biobakery/MetaPhlAn/README.md

 $ metaphlan2.py metagenome.bowtie2.bz2 --mpa_pkl ${mpa_dir}/db_v20/mpa_v20_m200.pkl --nproc 5 --input_type bowtie2out > profiled_metagenome.txt
 ```

 You can also provide an externally BowTie2-mapped SAM if you specify this format with --input_type.
-Two step here: first map your metagenome with BowTie2 and then feed MetaPhlAn2 with the obtained sam:
+Two steps here: first map your metagenome with BowTie2 and then feed MetaPhlAn2 with the obtained sam:

 ```
 #!cmd